Polynomial Bounds for the Grid-Minor Theorem: Preliminaries

 \section{Preliminaries}

+In this paper we use the term ``efficient algorithm'' to refer to a (possibly randomized) algorithm that runs in time polynomial in the length of its input.

-All graphs in this paper are finite, they may have parallel edges, but no self-loops.
-Given a graph $G=(V,E)$ and a set of vertices $A\subseteq V$, we denote by $\out_G(A)$ the set of edges with exactly one endpoint in $A$ and by $E_G(A)$ the set of edges with both endpoints in $A$.
-For disjoint sets of vertices $A$ and $B$ the set of edges with one end point in $A$ and the other in $B$ is denoted by $E_G(A,B)$.
+All graphs in this paper are finite, and they do not have loops.
+We say that a graph is simple to indicate that it does not have parallel edges; otherwise, parallel edges are allowed.
+Given a graph $G=(V,E)$ and a set $A\subseteq V$ of its vertices, we denote by $\out_G(A)$ the set of all edges with exactly one endpoint in $A$ and by $E_G(A)$ the set of all edges with both endpoints in $A$.
+For disjoint sets of vertices $A$ and $B$, the set of edges with one endpoint in $A$ and the other in $B$ is denoted by $E_G(A,B)$.
+For a vertex $v\in V$, we denote the degree of $v$ by $d_G(v)$.
 We may omit the subscript $G$ if it is clear from the context.
-For a vertex $v$ in a graph $G$ we use $d_G(v)$ to denote its degree.
-Given a set $\pset$ of paths in $G$, we denote by $V(\pset)$ the set of all vertices participating in paths in $\pset$, and similarly, $E(\pset)$ is the set of all edges that participate in paths in $\pset$.
+Given a set $\pset$ of paths in $G$, we denote by $V(\pset)$ the set of all vertices participating in paths in $\pset$, and similarly $E(\pset)$ is the set of all edges that participate in paths in $\pset$.
 We sometimes refer to sets of vertices as \emph{clusters}.
 All logarithms are to the base of $2$.
-We say that an event $\event$ holds with high probability, if the probability of $\event$ is at least $1-1/n^c$ for some constant $c>1$, where $n$ is the number of the graph vertices.
-We use the following simple claim several times.
+We say that an event $\event$ holds with high probability, if the probability of $\event$ is at least $1-1/n^c$ for some constant $c>1$, where $n$ is the cardinality of vertex set of the graph in question.
+We use the following simple claims several times.